Skip to main content

 4. In the Parser component's Template field, enter a template to parse the raw payload into structured text.

-In the template, use variables for payload keys in the same way you would define variables in a Prompt component.
+In the template, use variables for payload keys in the same way you would define variables in a Prompt Template component.

 For example, assume that you expect your Webhook component to receive the following JSON data: